 This is all scary!

-These hazards are scary but burying our heads in the sand and pretending there are no problems isn’t the solution.
+Certainly, these health hazards in hospitals are scary but burying our heads in the sand and pretending there are no problems isn’t the solution.
 Although no hospital is 100% hazard free, some hospitals are better than others at reducing risk for patients.
-Visit the Zaggo Resource Center and read these blog posts to learn more about choosing a hospital:
+Therefore, visit the Zaggo Resource Center and read these blog posts to learn more about choosing a hospital:

 - Wondering How to Choose the “Best” Hospital?
 Find out How Doctors Would Choose a Hospital for Their Own Care.